 Washington DC plane crash: What we know so far about the mid-air collision near Reagan Airport

-More than 60 people are feared dead after an Army helicopter crashed into a commercial jet near Washington D.C on Wednesday night.

-Footage of the crash shows the two aircraft collide in midair before exploding a huge fireball.
-A massive search-and-rescue operation for survivors, involving multiple agencies, was launched in the nearby Potomac River, amid heavy winds and icy 42-degree water temperatures.
+Both aircraft plunged into the icy Potomac River sparking a massive search-and-rescue operation amid strong winds and chilly 42-degree water.

+Speaking at a White House press briefing on Thursday, President Donald Trump confirmed that there were “no survivors” on board both aircraft as the operation went from a rescue to a recovery.
+His press conference then went off the rails as he appeared to blame DEI for the crash.

-So far, 28 bodies have been recovered from the river of the 67 people believed to be dead, Chief John Donnelly of Washington’s fire and emergency service said in a Thursday morning press conference.
+So far, 28 bodies of 67 have been recovered from the river, District of Columbia Fire Chief John Donnelly said Thursday.
+A group of figure skaters and coaches competing in the National Figure Skating championships were on board.

+The crew operating the helicopter was “fairly experienced,” Defense Secretary Pete Hegseth said.

+Officials have tried to assure commuters that the U.S. skies are safe.

 Follow the latest updates on the plane crash in our live blog